robotology/walking-controllers/README.md

 The application will take care to open an [`SDLJoypad`](http://www.yarp.it/classyarp_1_1dev_1_1SDLJoypad.html) device.

-While, if you want to control run the `WalkingJoypadModule` in a machine that is different form the one where the phisical devce is connected.
-The [`JoypadControlServer`](http://www.yarp.it/classyarp_1_1dev_1_1JoypadControlServer.html) - [`JoypadControlClient`](http://www.yarp.it/classyarp_1_1dev_1_1JoypadControlClient.html) architecture is required.
+While, if you want to run the `WalkingJoypadModule` in a machine that is different form the one where the physical devce is connected.
+The
+[`JoypadControlServer`](http://www.yarp.it/classyarp_1_1dev_1_1JoypadControlServer.html) -
+[`JoypadControlClient`](http://www.yarp.it/classyarp_1_1dev_1_1JoypadControlClient.html)
+architecture is required.
 In details: